• Skip to primary navigation

 Remove the lemongrass and ginger before serving as they’re not easy to bite/eat.
 The shallots can be eaten but the texture isn’t great after simmering (it’s mushy), so you may want to remove it from the soup as well.

-If you really want to impress, you can make this soup by double boiling chicken meat in coconut water inside a coconut shell (you will need to remove some of the coconut liquid or it will overflow) along with the rest of the ingredients!
+Presentation: If you really want to impress, you can make this soup by double boiling chicken meat in coconut water inside a coconut shell.
+See recipe post for more details on this.

 Tried this Recipe?
 Tag me Today!Mention @GreedyGirlGourmet or tag #greedygirlgourmet!